tikv/rfcs/text/2018-11-24-consistent-replica-read.md

-*Consistent Replica Read* supports consistent read on the follower replica or learner replica, which can reduce the read load on the leader. *Consistent Replica Read* also useful in OLAP scenario or backup scenario.
+*Consistent Replica Read* supports consistent read on the follower replica or learner replica, which can reduce the read load on the leader. *Consistent Replica Read* is also useful in OLAP scenario or backup scenario.

 The key to achieve consistent read on the replica is `ReadIndex`, which introduced in chapter 6 of the [raft